Custard pie

-A custard pie is any type of uncooked custard mixture added to an uncooked or partially cooked crust and baked together.
-In North America, custard pie commonly refers to a plain mixture of milk, eggs, sugar, salt, vanilla extract and sometimes nutmeg combined with a pie crust.
+A custard pie is any type of uncooked custard mixture placed in an uncooked or partially cooked crust and baked together.
+In North America, "custard pie" commonly refers to a plain mixture of milk, eggs, sugar, salt, vanilla extract and sometimes nutmeg combined with a pie crust.
 It is distinctly different from a cream pie, which contains cooked custard poured into a cooled, precooked crust.
 In the United Kingdom, the comical or political act of pieing is conventionally done with a "custard pie".
 Some common custard pies include pumpkin pie, lemon and buttermilk chess pie, coconut cream pie, and buko pie.
 True custard is defined as a liquid thickened with eggs.
-Due to the often large number of whole eggs in custard pie, it is a very rich pie.
+The often large number of whole eggs in custard pie make it very rich.